Nikitap05/Basic-Banking-System/README.md

 2. transactions: all the details of the transaction history

-Flow of the Website: Home Page > View all Users > Select and Vi
+Flow of the Website: Home Page > View all Users > Select and View transfer history